urdh/blog/_posts/2014-04-23-extending-biblatex-chicago.md

 Universities often have requirements on the citation style used in reports, theses and the like; and Chalmers is [no exception][referensguide].
 While most of the requirements made by Chalmers are well approximated by the [biblatex-chicago][chicago] package (specifically its author-date style), some entry types are just not defined.
 One of those entry types is `@legislation`.

-Luckily, the format [is simple][referensguide-lag] and you can easily replicate the behaviour using the generic `@misc` entry type:
+Luckily, the format is simple and you can easily replicate the behaviour using the generic `@misc` entry type:

 ~~~ bibtex
 @misc{PUL,